For motorcyclists who live in harsh climates, making sure your bike is stored properly before winter strikes is essential.

 It’s a mistake to forget about your tires when you winterize your bike.
 If you do, you may have to replace them in the spring.

-If you’re not careful, your motorcycle may become home for rodents.
+If you’re not careful, your motorcycle may become home for critters looking for a warm place to rest.
 To get away from the cold, mice the often take refuge in exhaust pipes.

 In some cases mice may crawl into the engine, Zimmerman said.
 “Mice urine is highly acidic.”

-To keep rodents out of your motorcycle, you can cover your pipes with an exhaust plug or place something in the ends of the pipes.
+To keep rodents out of your motorcycle, you can cover your pipes with an exhaust plug or place something in the ends of the pipes such as a plastic bag.

 “Steel wool works really well,” said Zimmerman.

-Placing a cover over your bike will both discourage rodents and keep dust off the engine.
+Placing a motorcycle cover over your bike will both discourage rodents and keep dust off the engine.

 If you’re looking for a place to store your motorcycle, SpareFoot can help you find self-storage at a reasonable price.